Olsro/rockbox-mini2g-themes/README.md

 I improved themes I like to use on my iPod Mini 2G to fix bugs and better fit my needs.
 I did not made those themes from scratch, I am just using them and applying a few improvements/bug fixes to improve my user experience.
 I think this work may benefit to the community, so I share it in the hope that this will be useful to someone in the vast Internet.

-# Minit b4 by yuuiko
+# Minim b4 by yuuiko
 Improvements made by me :
 - Use the font "Sazanami" 11px only in menus to show more lines and content on screen which helps you at navigation especially if you have a large library